viralk/finest-form/README.md

 <!-- - Install with [npm](https://www.npmjs.com/): `npm install finest-form` -->
 <!-- - Install with [yarn](https://yarnpkg.com/): `yarn add ` -->

 To start using Finest-Form you must include the relative css and js files in your project.
-For more in depth guide on how to use finest-form see the documentation.
+For more in depth guide on how to use finest-form see the [usage section](#usage).

-## What's included
+### What's included

 Within the download, in the ```dist/``` folder, you'll find both standard and minified variations of the assets.
 They are ready to use.
 You'll see something like this: